stgisi414/Learntube/bugs.md

 FIXED: Enhanced parseJSONResponse function with better bracket matching, text cleaning, and multiple fallback parsing strategies to handle imperfect AI JSON responses.

-Bug 3: Inverted Play/Pause Button Logic
+Bug 3: Inverted Play/Pause Button Logic ✅ COMPLETE
 This is a UI bug that creates a confusing user experience during narration.

 Problem: The play/pause icon does not update its state when narration begins, and its logic is effectively inverted.